hackur/graphcool-examples/README.md

 - [ ] Variable interpolation syntax (based on [Serverless's syntax](https://serverless.com/framework/docs/providers/aws/guide/variables/))
 - [ ] Permission queries: `$authenticatedId: ID!` vs. `$userId: ID!`
 - [ ] support a list of permission queries per permission (combined with AND)? would decrease verbosity and increase composibility, but difficult to validate/map variables
+- [ ] Should function type with extra configuration be nested or on the top level?
+If nested, `type: httpRequest` would be a string and `type: serversideSubscription` a map.

 ## Development